Mahalloluwa Sri Saddharmarama Purana Tampita Viharaya lies between Kirindiwela and Urapola in Gamapaha District.

 The image house on the top floor is built with a wooden floor.
 The stairs to the image house is made of wood and lies to the right of the building.
 This image house is 20 feet long and 16 feet 6 inches wide.
 A 3 feet wide circumambulating path is built around this inner chamber with a half height wall.
 The roof is held by plain timber pillars laid around the circumambulating path.

 Inside the chamber lies a 12 feet long reclining Buddha statue.
 On the left side wall is another 3.5 feet high standing statue.
 On the right lies two 3 feet high statues of Vishnu and Kataragama deities.
 Among the paintings on the chamber walls, the painting of a Perahera is of interest.
 Unlike most perahera paintings of Kandyan era with elephants and other grand events, this painting depicts a simple village perahera.
 The roof is painted with typical lotus floral design.
+A painting of a chief waring a jacket and a sarong can be found among these paintings.
+Though the name is not known, it is assumed that this would have been main beneficiary of this Tampita Viharaya.

 Although this viharaya is said to be at least 300 years old, the Tampita Viharaya is said to be belonging to the late Kandyan period and probably 200 years old.